Wisdom teeth

 Specific risks of having wisdom teeth removed include:

 • Infection of the soft tissue or underlying bone.
 Signs include a high temperature, yellow or white discharge from the extraction site, and persistent pain and swelling.
+It's normal for the area to look grey or white, but not to have discharge draining from it.

 See your dentist if you have signs of infection after having your wisdom teeth removed, or if you're bleeding heavily from the extraction site.